markomanninen/hyml/doc/index.rst

 As a web developer, most of my time, I'm dealing with different kinds of scripting and markup languages.
 Code generation and following specifications is the foremost concern.
 Lisp itself is famous for code generation and domain language oriented macro behaviours.
 I thought it would be nice to make a generator that creates html code, simplifies creation of it and produces standard well defined code.
 It turned out that I was not so unique on that endeavour after all:

-    There are plenty of Lisp Markup Languages out there - every Lisp programmer seems to write at least one during his career
+    "There are plenty of Lisp Markup Languages out there - every Lisp programmer seems to write at least one during his career...""

     -- `CL-WHO <http://weitz.de/cl-who/>`__